Nikko-Thorne/portfolio/README.md

-# portfolio for Nikko Thorne
+# Portfolio for Nikko Thorne